-The final part of the paper studies how corporations' and loans' characteristics are associated with amendment behavior and contractual efficiency gains from amendments.
-I consider three characteristics: financial accounting quality, relationship lending, and lender coordination cost.
+Finally, I study how corporations' and loans' characteristics are associated with amendment behavior and contractual efficiency gains from amendments.
+I consider three characteristics: financial accounting quality, lender-borrower past relationship, and lender coordination cost.
 The results suggest a substantial gain from amendments for firms with less informative earnings numbers and in close relationships with their lenders.
 As for coordination costs, when it becomes harder for lenders to renegotiate, higher waiver friction leads to more likely amendments for larger syndicates.

-My study aims to bridge the gap between empirical observations and theoretical literature on debt contracting.
+My study aims to bridge the gap between empirical observations and the theoretical literature on debt contracting.
 I develop a general framework that captures key economic conflicts present in real-world debt contracting.
 First, agency problems are described in reduced form as a loss of total surplus from the company-bank relationship.
-These parameters can conveniently capture multiple issues described by prior theories (e.g., Aghion and Bolton (1992), Rajan and Winton (1995), Sridhar and Magee (1996), Gârleanu and Zwiebel (2008), Guttman and Marinovic (2018), Gao and Liang (2019), Laux (2020)): asset substitution, debt overhang, bargaining power, etc., in a single theoretical construct.
+These parameters can conveniently capture multiple issues described by prior theories (e.g., Aghion and Bolton (1992), Rajan and Winton (1995), Sridhar and Magee (1996), Gârleanu and Zwiebel (2008), Guttman and Marinovic (2018), Gao and Liang (2019), Laux (2020)), such as asset substitution, debt overhang, bargaining power, etc., in a single theoretical construct.
 Second, financial covenants in my model are not specific thresholds for specific metrics (such as in Guttman and Marinovic (2018) or Gao and Liang (2019)) but a broader construct - type-1 and type-2 errors.
 Finally, because my model is more tractable, it can be brought into a dynamic setting to study questions, such as amendment behavior, that may be harder to answer with classic frameworks.

-I contribute to the empirical literature on debt contracting and renegotiations (e.g., Beatty et al. (2008), Bharath et al. (2009), Christensen and Nikolaev (2012), Choi and Triantis (2012), Hong et al. (2016), Li et al. (2016), Saavedra (2018), Armstrong et al. (2020), Christensen et al. (2022), Wang and Wang (2023)) by clearly distinguishing two types of renegotiations: short-term deviations - waivers - and long-term changes - amendments, and demonstrate that these types may have different economic drivers, suggesting caution to empirical research treating them as the same (e.g., Roberts (2015), Nikolaev (2018), Dyreng et al. (2023)).
+I contribute to the empirical literature on debt contracting and renegotiations (e.g., Beatty et al. (2008), Bharath et al. (2009), Christensen and Nikolaev (2012), Choi and Triantis (2012), Hong et al. (2016), Li et al. (2016), Saavedra (2018), Armstrong et al. (2020), Caskey et al. (2022), Christensen et al. (2022), Wang and Wang (2023)) by clearly distinguishing two types of renegotiations: short-term suspensions - waivers - and long-term changes - amendments, and demonstrate that these types may have different economic drivers, suggesting caution to empirical research treating them as the same (e.g., Roberts (2015), Nikolaev (2018)).
 In particular, waivers happen when control rights are allocated inefficiently in a current period, while amendments represent a revision of beliefs about the borrower or the lender and do not necessarily occur when control rights are misallocated currently.
 In addition, amendments are not associated with companies' financial health at loan initiation but depend on how strongly the state of the world changes over time.

-Finally, my study makes a first attempt to quantify important economic constructs in the debt contracting setting.
-The estimate of contractible signal's precision is Aghion and Bolton (1992)'s contractual incompleteness; the costs of misallocating control rights and frictions preventing renegotiations measure total surplus losses due to various frictions in the economy (Coase (1937)).
+Finally, prior literature has laid out a variety of economic constructs.
+The estimate of the precision of the contractible signal in my study can be interpreted as a measure of contractual incompleteness in the sense of Aghion and Bolton (1992).
+The costs of misallocating control rights and frictions preventing renegotiations measure total surplus losses due to various frictions in the economy (Coase (1937)).

 The rest of the paper is organized as follows.
 Section 1 presents the debt covenant amendments model and discusses the equilibrium.
-In section 2, I describe the data collection process and main properties of my dataset.
+Section 2 describes the data collection process and main properties of my dataset.
 Section 3 shows the estimated parameters, analyses model fit, and provides estimates of contracting efficiency gains from amendments.
 Section 4 discusses counterfactual scenarios, and section 5 shows parameter estimates for different subsamples of the data.
 Section 6 concludes.